-Work at other accredited institutions of higher education may, with the approval of the Dean's Office, be accepted for credit at Bennington.
-Transfer credit is given by the Dean of Studies at the time of acceptance into the College.
-Students requesting transfer credit after their admission to Bennington may apply for this through the Dean of Studies (an application is required).
+When entering the College, work at other accredited institutions of higher education may, with the approval of the Admissions Office, be accepted for credit at Bennington.
+Transfer credit is given by the Admissions Office at the time of acceptance into the College.
+Students requesting transfer credit after their admission to Bennington may apply for this through the Admissions Office (an application is required).
 All credits are evaluated in relation to the student's academic plan of study.
-Bennington does not transfer credit into the graduate programs.